Forceflow/ooc_svo_builder/README.md

 An .octreedata file is a binary file representing the big flat array of data payloads.
 Nodes in the octree refer to their data payload by using a 64-bit pointer, which corresponds to the index in this data array.
 The first data payload in this array is always the one representing an empty payload.
 Nodes refer to this if they have no payload (internal nodes in the tree, ...).

-The current payload contains a morton code, normal and color information.
+The current payload contains a morton code, normal vector and color information.
 This can be easily extended with more appearance data.
 I refer to the 'Appearance' section in our paper.
 As described in the .octreeheader, the .octreedata file contains n_data nodes.

 * **morton:** (64 bit unsigned int) Morton code of this voxel payload
 * **color:** (3 * 32 bit float = 96 bits) RGB color, three float values between 0 and 1.